Rwitaban-Saha/Data-Analysis-Dashboard/README.md

 3. Use the slicers on the right to filter by gender, age group, etc.
 4. Observe how charts adjust for dynamic analysis.

+## Dashboard Preview
--Dashboard Interaction <a href="https://github.com/Rwitaban-Saha/Data-Analysis-Dashboard/blob/main/Screenshot%202025-09-09%20043313.png">View Dashboard</a>
+<a href= "https://github.com/Rwitaban-Saha/Data-Analysis-Dashboard/blob/main/Dashboard_Preview.png">View Dashboard</a>

 ## Process
 - Verify data for any missing values and anomalies, and sort out the same.